Consumer Advice - Advice Sheets

 For more information, check out the 'Buying Goods - Your Rights' leaflet.

-Under the Unfair Contract Terms Act 1977 and the Unfair Terms in Consumer Contracts Regulations 1999, you have the right to challenge the standard terms and conditions of the contract you have with the trader, if they unfairly remove or restrict the trader's liability to you and if they create an imbalance in rights in favour of the trader.
+Under the Unfair Contract Terms Act 1977 and the Unfair Terms in Consumer Contracts Regulations 1999, you have the right to challenge the standard terms and conditions of the contract you have with the trader.
+These terms maybe deemed as unenforceable if they unfairly remove or restrict the trader's liability to you and if they create an imbalance in rights in favour of the trader.
 The terms used by a trader should be written in plain, clear language so that you are in no doubt about their meaning.
 If you think that the terms and conditions of a contract are unfair, contact Citizens Advice consumer service.
 Ultimately, only a court can decide whether or not a contract term is unfair.

-Under the Consumer Protection (Distance Selling) Regulations 2000 you have rights against a trader where the contract for the sale and/or supply of goods and services was agreed without face-to-face contact using distance means, such as internet, phone and mail order.
+Under the Consumer Protection (Distance Selling) Regulations 2000 you may have rights such as a right to cancel against a trader where the contract for the sale and/or supply of goods and services was agreed without face-to-face contact using distance means, such as internet, phone and mail order.
 For more information, check out the 'Shopping from home' leaflet.

 Before agreeing the service contract